 The Washington Post’s Christopher Ingraham writes that, in the wake of protests over George Floyd’s death, tensions over funding differences for police departments and social services lie at the heart of many calls for police reform.

 New York City Comptroller Scott Stringer, for example, is calling for a $1.1 billion cut in NYPD spending over the next four years, with the money going “toward vulnerable communities most impacted by police violence and structural racism.”
-Similarly, the Los Angeles Police Department budget could be cut by $100 million to $150 million as part of a plan by Democratic Mayor Eric Garcetti to reinvest $250 million in communities of color, the L.A.
+Similarly, the Los Angeles Police Department budget could be cut by $150 million to reinvest in communities of color, the L.A.
 Times reports.